mwhapples/BrailleBlaster-NG-docs/manual.md

 ![table editor window; linear table; remove transcriber note heading selected](lineartableTN.PNG "table editor window; linear table; remove transcriber note heading selected")

-7-5: This field is for the transcriber's note with 7-5 margins informing the reader that the table format is changed.
+7-5: This field is for the transcriber’s note with 7-5 margins informing the reader that the table format is changed.

 1-3: This field with 1-3 margins is for the explanation of the column